oracle/weblogic-image-tool/site/quickstart.md

 In this use case, the image tool will:

-1. Start with a base level operating system image (oracle-linux:7-slim).
+1. Start with a base level operating system image (default is oracle-linux:7-slim).
 2. Automatically update the image with the necessary packages for installing WebLogic.
 3. Install Java and WebLogic based on the provided installers.
 4. Optionally automatically download and apply patches specified.
 5. Optionally create a WebLogic domain with WebLogic Deploying Tool.

-Once the cache is setup, you can create the image using the Create Tool commands, for example:
+Once the cache is setup, you can create the image using the [Create Tool commands](site/create-image.md), for example:

 ```aidl
 imagetool create --tag wls:12.2.1.3.0 --latestPSU --version 12.2.1.3.0 --user username@mycompany.com --passwordEnv